TheBestPessimist/UserScripts/youtube-auto-dislike/README.md

-# YouTube Description Autoexpand
+# YouTube Auto Dislike

 Dislike every YouTube video.
-This is my rebuttal for YouTube disabling the Dislike count.
+This is my rebuttal for YouTube hiding the Dislike count.